 When glass shatters, the pieces are often very small and difficult to see.
 It's easy to accidentally walk on them or to brush bare hands against them as you clean up.
 In your rush to clear up, you may be tempted to tackle the broken glass shards with your bare hands.

 If the accident happens on a sunny day, you may also not be wearing any shoes.
 Don't be a fool and rush in where angels would fear to tread!
-Take a couple of minutes first before you start the clean-up, and put on some shoes (and too).
-Your local hospital Emergency Room is busy enough without you adding to their queue.
-Make sure your hands and feet are protected.
-Put on shoes and thick gloves. are ideal for this purpose.
-Campfire Strong Heavy Leather gloves

-Clean up Safely

-Do you clear broken glass safely?

-How to Remove Glass from Lawn or Grassy Area

-Sweeping up and removing every piece of broken glass from a flat surface is difficult enough, but removing the tiny fragments from a lawn or grassy area can be extremely challenging.
-If the lawn surface is rock-hard due to drought, then you can treat it as you would if breakage occurred on your kitchen floor.
-However, if the soil is wet and soggy then some of the glass may have become embedded in the top layer.
-There are three steps you should follow to ensure safe removal of all the minute pieces of glass.

-Now | When glass shatters, the pieces are often very small and difficult to see.
-It's easy to accidentally walk on them or to brush bare hands against them as you clean up.
-In your rush to clear up, you may be tempted to tackle the broken glass shards with your bare hands.

-If the accident happens on a sunny day, you may also not be wearing any shoes.
-Don't be a fool and rush in where angels would fear to tread!
-Take a couple of minutes first before you start the clean-up, and put on some shoes (and too).
-Your local hospital Emergency Room is busy enough without you adding to their queue.
-Make sure your hands and feet are protected.
+Take a couple of minutes first before you start the clean-up and make sure your hands and feet are protected.
 Put on shoes and thick gloves. are ideal for this purpose.
 Campfire Strong Heavy Leather gloves

 Clean up Safely

 Do you clear broken glass safely?

 How to Remove Glass from Lawn or Grassy Area

 Sweeping up and removing every piece of broken glass from a flat surface is difficult enough, but removing the tiny fragments from a lawn or grassy area can be extremely challenging.
 If the lawn surface is rock-hard due to drought, then you can treat it as you would if breakage occurred on your kitchen floor.
 However, if the soil is wet and soggy then some of the glass may have become embedded in the top layer.
 There are three steps you should follow to ensure safe removal of all the minute pieces of glass.